 Although you do not need a ton of room to roam to offer a Nigerian dwarf goat a suitable home, they are truly high energy animals.
 If you free range your goats on a large homestead with varying terrain, the goat herd will find plenty of ways to entertain themselves.

 But, if you keep the goats in a pen or small space, they will require ramps, stumps, and other climbing structures and tunnels to entertain themselves.
 A bored goat will quickly become a destructive and sometimes aggressive, goat.

-These miniature goats needs the same basic grain feed, roughage, water, mineral supplements, shelter, and vaccinations as all other goat breeds.
+These miniature goats needs the same basic grain feed, roughage, water, mineral supplements, shelter, and shots as all other goat breeds.

 The one big advantage of keeping Nigerian dwarf goats from a habitat perspective is the size of the fence you must erect to keep them in.

 These goats will not be able to climb a fence that is taller two to two and a half feet tall – making fence purchasing less expensive and time consuming.

 Health and Medical Concerns

 Nigerian dwarf goats are an exceptionally healthy and hardy breed.
-Of the few diseases and medical conditions that typically could afflict this miniature goat breed vaccines exist to prevent most of them.
+Of the few diseases and medical conditions that typically could afflict this miniature goat breed, shots exist to prevent most of them.

 When this mini goat breed is properly fed, houses, and wormed, they will not only be far more unlikely to contract a potentially severe disease but produce healthier kids, as well.

 A Nigerian dwarf goat herd that is housed properly in a well-ventilated area will not likely contract pneumonia – a disease which goats are highly susceptible to regardless of breed.